simplex-chat/simplex-chat/readme.md

 - [OTR messaging](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) - below defines verifiable messaging, there is also value in supporting off-the-record messaging.
 Not in prototype
 - Group support - 1) separately encrypt for each recepient or 2) encrypt once per group using distributed symmetric key or 3) ... ?
 Probably encrypt separately, at least initially.
-- Multiple user devices - 1) known to servers or 2) known to senders?
-Probably known to senders.
+- Multiple user devices - 1) known to servers (servers broadcast) or 2) known to senders (senders send to multiple devices) or 3) known to device owners (once one device receives it forwards to other devices; messages expire)?
+Probably known to device owners.
 Not in prototype.
+- Introductions - with the current design, user must initiate the connection before anybody can send messages to them.
+Can this be delegated to another user?
+One-off introduction?
+Trusted users?
+Is adding to group amounts to introduction to all users in group?

 ## Solution